A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Introduction

-Due to the large potential to increase power, we focus on HCT pooling methods that treat external data similarly to trial data (these include static and frequentist dynamic borrowing methods).
-The trial-specific average treatment effect (ATE) is the primary parameter of interest in these pooled data experiments, and thus many estimators have been proposed in HCT literature \cite{valancius_causal_2024, li_improving_2023, laan_targeted_2011}.
+Due to the large potential to increase power, we focus on a method that allows for pooled control data.
+The trial-specific average treatment effect (ATE) is the primary parameter of interest in many data-borrowing experiments, and thus many estimators have been proposed in HCT literature \cite{valancius_causal_2024, li_improving_2023, laan_targeted_2011}.
 However, these HCT estimators rely on an unrealistic assumption: mean exchangeability of the controls \cite{li_improving_2023}.
 A violation of this assumption introduces bias into estimation, potentially inflating type I error rates or decreasing power depending on the direction of the bias.
 In the context of clinical trials --- and particularly of phase III confirmatory trials --- these errors are especially problematic.
 Literature has focused on the development of these estimators, but few, if any, have discussed a formal approach to quantify the bias introduced by an inevitable violation of this assumption, slowing the acceptance of HCTs \cite{valancius_causal_2024, noauthor_international_2000}.